 Students must remain on campus during their entire lunch period.
+Cole R-1 JH/HS is not an open campus, meaning it does not allow students to leave to retrieve food/beverages from outside sources.
 Parents/caregivers can only bring in food for their student(s).
 They must deliver the food to the front office before lunch begins.